Should Democrats shut it down?

 Trump's sort of authoritarian impulses would have no checks and no balances on them.

-With respect to Republicans getting rid of the filibuster, I think they recognize that more democracy in the Senate and the House does not favor them in the long run.
+With respect to Republicans getting rid of the filibuster, I think they recognize that more democracy in the Senate and the House does not favor them. in the long run.

 I mean, I've been an advocate for ending what's called the super majority requirement to end a filibuster.

 You would still have ample debate weeks or months, but at the end of the day, you would bring debate to a close with 51 votes.
+Republicans have been able to do what they want without doing that.

 So, for example, they use the reconciliation process to pass big tax cuts for the very rich and cut programs for working Americans.

-We saw them do this in the so-called Big Beautiful bill, which is beautiful if you're a billionaire, but stinks for everybody else.
+We saw them do this in the so-called Big Beautiful Bill, which is beautiful if you're a billionaire, but stinks for everybody else.

 So the big things Republicans like to do, like tax cuts, they get to do even with the filibuster in place.